|

 Group

-Voting Tickets: If a party’s voters have
+Voting Tickets: If

-conditioned - as has happened with Group
+been persuaded or conditioned - as has

-first-listed in a single order of party
+vote for the first-listed in a single

-candidates put forward at an election, it is
+order of party candidates put forward at

-usual for that first-listed candidate to
+first-listed candidate to receive nearly

-receive nearly all the first preference
+all the first preference votes for that

-votes for that party, leaving every other
+party, leaving every other candidate of

-number of first preference votes.
+first preference votes.
 That regimentation

 of the vote existed before Group Voting